dbdo00/dbdo00.github.io/markdown/words-for-no-purpose.md

 recently i have been trying a smoother workflow for writing blog on github pages.
 The problem is with the editor. the method now i use is type `nvim -c 'e $blog/markdown'` in terminal and then it will open the directory of my markdown files. in neovim, i can then press `%` to create a new file.

+i also wrote a vimscript to let nvim  add, commit and push on saving a markdown file in my blog folder.